maryambiibii/100DaysOfCode/Day1/README.md

 Today, was my day 1 of 100 days of code challenge.
 I have started to learn python language by following a Udemy course 100 Days of Code: The Complete Python Pro Bootcamp for 2022.

 I have covered:

 Variables in python

-,String Manipulation
+String Manipulation

-,Input and Print Functions
+Input and Print Functions

 - Variable Naming Rules

 Choose those name of variables that make our code readable e.g city_name